 The earliest form of the apéro was always taken together in person.
 Of course, those were the days before the internet and now everything has changed.
 However, there are a few known and unwritten rules which apply whether you’re having an apéro with your loved ones in person, or if you’re indeed hosting a virtual drinks party.

-- When you cheers with one another, you must say ‘santé’ (which means ‘health’ in French and is the literal equivalent of ‘cheers’).
+When you cheers with one another, you must say ‘santé’ (which means ‘health’ in French and is the literal equivalent of the English word ‘cheers’).